HumairAK/data-science-pipelines/proposals/mlmd-removal/design-details.md

 Note that a task is a db model for a task node type as viewed in the Run Graph of the UI.

 Note that we will be dropping the task table that exists today and recreating it.
-This is because it is rarely used within KFP, and where it is used, it is unnecessary (i.e., caching).
+This is because it is rarely used within KFP, and where it is used, it is unnecessary (i.e. caching).
 This will require a migration strategy, addressed later in the proposal.

 ### KFP Server API